sukh2929/dsci532-group3/Teamwork_Contract.md

 ### Communication
 * Main communication will be done via GitHub issues and Slack channel.
 GitHub issues will be mainly used for information regarding project tasks and deadlines, specifically, any updates or changes in code or documentation.
 The Slack channel will be mainly used for all other project tasks and deadlines communication, including small suggestions and tips or links to help with certain tasks.
-* Emergency and last minute details communication will be done viz Whatsapp.
-This includes any emergent information regarding changing code or documentation, as well as emergent information about sudden schedule changes.
-* Agenda (member tasks and milestone checklist) and meeting minutes will be posted on Google Docs.
+* Agenda (member tasks and milestone checklist) and meeting minutes will be posted in the issues created.
-* Everyone will meet during the Wednesday DSCI 522 lab session, and will coordinate to meet again at least once before the submission deadline.
+* Everyone will meet during the Monday DSCI 532 lab session, and will coordinate to meet again at least once before the submission deadline(mostly on Friday).
 During this final meeting, all members must "okay" the project before subnmission.
-Meetings will begin with a runthrough of the Google Docs agenda to understand what has been done and what needs to be discussed and worked on.

 ### Expectations
 * Everyone is expected to complete and be responsible for their specific task, as outlined during the group meeting.